-As of February 21, 2012, Boston Properties, Inc. was the owner of approximately 88.3% of the economic interests in BPLP.
-Economic interest was calculated as the number of common partnership units of BPLP owned by Boston Properties, Inc. as a percentage of the sum of (1) the actual aggregate number of outstanding common partnership units of BPLP, (2) the number of common partnership units issuable upon conversion of outstanding preferred partnership units of BPLP and (3) the number of common units issuable upon conversion of all outstanding long term incentive plan units of BPLP, or LTIP Units, other than LTIP Units issued in the form of Outperformance Awards ("OPP Awards"), assuming all conditions have been met for the conversion of the LTIP Units.
+Boston Properties Limited Partnership, or BPLP or our Operating Partnership, is a Delaware limited partnership, and the entity through which we conduct substantially all of our business and own, either directly or through subsidiaries, substantially all of our assets.
+We are the sole general partner and, as of February 21, 2012, the owner of approximately 88.3% of the economic interests in BPLP.
+Economic interest was calculated as the number of common partnership units of BPLP owned by the Company as a percentage of the sum of (1) the actual aggregate number of outstanding common partnership units of BPLP, (2) the number of common partnership units issuable upon conversion of outstanding preferred partnership units of BPLP and (3) the number of common units issuable upon conversion of all outstanding long term incentive plan units of BPLP, or LTIP Units, other than LTIP Units issued in the form of Outperformance Awards ("OPP Awards"), assuming all conditions have been met for the conversion of the LTIP Units.
 An LTIP Unit is generally the economic equivalent of a share of our restricted common stock, although LTIP Units issued in the form of OPP Awards are only entitled to receive one-tenth (1/10th) of the regular quarterly distributions (and no special distributions) prior to being earned.
-Boston Properties, Inc.'s general and limited partnership interests in BPLP entitle it to share in cash distributions from, and in the profits and losses of, BPLP in proportion to its percentage interest and entitle it to vote on all matters requiring a vote of the limited partners.
-The other limited partners of BPLP are persons who contributed their direct or indirect interests in properties to BPLP in exchange for common units or preferred units of limited partnership interest in BPLP or recipients of LTIP Units pursuant to the Second Amendment and Restatement of Boston Properties, Inc.'s 1997 Stock Option and Incentive Plan (the "1997 Plan").
+Our general and limited partnership interests in BPLP entitle us to share in cash distributions from, and in the profits and losses of, BPLP in proportion to our percentage interest and entitle us to vote on all matters requiring a vote of the limited partners.
+The other limited partners of BPLP are persons who contributed their direct or indirect interests in properties to BPLP in exchange for common units or preferred units of limited partnership interest in BPLP or recipients of LTIP Units pursuant to the Second Amendment and Restatement of our 1997 Stock Option and Incentive Plan (the "1997 Plan").
 Under the limited partnership agreement of BPLP, unitholders may present their common units of BPLP for redemption at any time (subject to restrictions agreed upon at the time of issuance of the units that may restrict such right for a period of time, generally one year from issuance).
-Upon presentation of a unit for redemption, BPLP must redeem the unit for cash equal to the then value of a share of the common stock of Boston Properties, Inc. In lieu of cash, however, Boston Properties, Inc., as general partner, may, at its option, choose to acquire any common units so tendered by issuing shares of Boston Properties Inc.'s common stock in exchange for the common units.
-If Boston Properties, Inc. so elects, its common stock will be exchanged for common units on a one-for-one basis.
+Upon presentation of a unit for redemption, BPLP must redeem the unit for cash equal to the then value of a share of our common stock.
+In lieu of cash redemption by BPLP, however, we may elect to acquire any common units so tendered by issuing shares of our common stock in exchange for the common units.
+If we so elect, our common stock will be exchanged for common units on a one-for-one basis.
 This one-for-one exchange ratio is subject to specified adjustments to prevent dilution.
-We generally expect that Boston Properties, Inc., as our general partner, will elect to issue our common stock in connection with each such presentation for redemption rather than having us pay cash.
-With each such exchange or redemption, Boston Properties, Inc.'s percentage ownership in BPLP will increase.
-In addition, whenever Boston Properties, Inc. issues shares of its common stock other than to acquire common units of BPLP, it must contribute any net proceeds it receives to us and we must issue to Boston Properties, Inc. an equivalent number of common units.
+We generally expect that we will elect to issue our common stock in connection with each such presentation for redemption rather than having BPLP pay cash.
+With each such exchange or redemption, our percentage ownership in BPLP will increase.
+In addition, whenever we issue shares of our common stock other than to acquire common units of BPLP, we must contribute any net proceeds we receive to BPLP and BPLP must issue to us an equivalent number of common units of BPLP.
 This structure is commonly referred to as an umbrella partnership REIT, or "UPREIT."